Frequently Asked Questions

 Dance and movement-based classes will operate following the guidelines set out by the State of Washington.
-Students will work with the instructor in small groups for short periods within designated class and lab times, determined by occupancy standards for each classroom space.
+Students will work with the instructor in small groups for short periods within the designated class and lab times, determined by occupancy standards for each classroom space.
 This model will limit the duration of your exposure to any possible virus, allows time for cleaning the studios between classes and group meetings, and will ensure that each of you gets a significant amount of personalized feedback to help you continue to progress in the development of your skills.

-Due to social distancing requirements and other federal and local health and safety guidelines we have been reviewing the scheduling of movement-based classes in order to prepare for a safe Fall.
+Due to social distancing requirements and other federal and local health and safety guidelines we have been reviewing the scheduling of movement-based classes in order to prepare for a safe Spring.
 Overall, the goal is to ensure that students have access to small group technique classes, intensive faculty mentorship, and an opportunity for private practice seven days a week.